Neighbours Helping Neighbours

 The Comox Valley Food Bank:

-We are now located just down the street at 1255 McPhee Ave.
+We are located in Courtenay, BC at 1255 McPhee Ave.

-Once a week, you can access fruit, vegetables, protein, dairy, and bread Monday to Friday between 9:00 am to 12:00 pm (noon).
-Non-perishable pantry hampers available once monthly.
+Once a week, registered clients can access fruit, vegetables, protein, dairy, and bread Monday to Friday between 9:00 am to 12:00 pm (noon).
+Non-perishable pantry hampers are available once monthly.

 Upon arrival, clients will take a number outside and will be able to access food items that are located outside while they wait.
 Clients will be called into the Food Bank when their number comes up.